am-msba/Portfolio/README.md

 ## 📊 Project Portfolio – Ahad Mohamed

 Welcome to my project portfolio!
-This repository showcases a collection of academic and personal projects focused on **data analytics, optimization, SQL, and Python**.
+This repository showcases a collection of academic and personal projects focused on **data analytics, optimization, and Python**.
 Each project demonstrates practical problem-solving, technical skills, and real-world applications.

 ---